poooi/poi-plugin-ezexped/README.md

 [![npm version](https://badge.fury.io/js/poi-plugin-ezexped.svg)](https://badge.fury.io/js/poi-plugin-ezexped)

-### 1.4.0 (pending)
+### 1.4.0

 - Deal with new expeditions temporarily

+    - Keep in mind that all requirements for new expeditions should be considered temporary and are very likely to be changed in future as more investigations are done.

     - Placed a new checker on new expeditions, which cannot be satisfied.
-This checker is temporary and will be removed once requirements are confirmed.
+      This serves as an indication that a complete check is not yet available.

+    - Implemented new fleet ASW stat checker.

 - Using "display number" for expeditions.